 The first thing you can do is to amortize your debt.
-While this may not make sense from a tax point of view, it could be a great way to reduce your debt to be able to keep your house in retirement.
+While this may not make sense from a tax point of view, it could be a great way to reduce your debt to keep your house in retirement.

 Another way is to rely on your kids if you have any.
 You could sell the house to your kids before retirement and rent it from them.
 Or you could ask them to guarantee the house.
-It means that if you could not pay the debt anymore, your children would be responsible for it.
+It means that if you cannot pay the debt anymore, your children will be responsible for it.
 It is not a great situation.
 But depending on your financial situation, it could be working well.